 Alice Isabella Sullivan is an assistant professor of medieval art and architecture and the director of graduate studies at Tufts University, specializing in Eastern European and Byzantine-Slavic art history.
 She is the author of the recently published The Eclectic Visual Culture of Medieval Moldavia.

-David J. Goodwin is the assistant director of Fordham’s Center on Religion and Culture and the author of the forthcoming Midnight Rambles: H. P. Lovecraft in Gotham.
+David J. Goodwin, the assistant director of Fordham’s Center on Religion and Culture and the author of the forthcoming Midnight Rambles: H. P. Lovecraft in Gotham, will moderate a conversation with the audience.

 This event is open to alumni, faculty/staff, parents, students, and the public.